richardolsson/dom-microlib/README.markdown

 the HTML DOM when it comes to flowing layouts.

 ## Example
+The following is the javascript from the helloworld.html example in the examples folder.
 ```javascript
 var body = new DOM.Element(document.body),
 	header = new DOM.Element('h1'),